hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ## Prototype

-In the design phase, we implemented the Mental model and design principle to reduce the cognitive loading on the web page by optimise user pleasant experiences that can helps them to easily navigate on the website.
+In the design phase, we implemented the Mental model and design principle to reduce the cognitive loading on the web page by optimizing users' pleasant experiences that can help them easily navigate the website.

 ### **Mental Model**

-Mental model is a sort of thining system in our brain.
-It guides people to react and interate with somwthing based on what people see and what they believe in ther thinking system.
-Users expect what they believe and will interact with a product and service they have expereinced before.
-Therefore, making the website similar to their competitor can help users to easily navigate on the site without hesitating.
+A mental model is a sort of thinking system in our brains.
+It guides people to react and interact with something based on what people see and what they believe in their thinking system.
+Users expect what they believe and will interact with a product and service they have experienced before.
+Therefore, making the website similar to its competitor can help users easily navigate the site without hesitating.

 ### UI Redesign

 - **Landing page**
+  - Landing page
-  - Core message:  a short and power slogan tell users Who we are, what we do and what service and products offers on this site
+  - Core message: a short and powerful slogan tell users Who we are, what we do and what service and products offer on this site
   - Enlarge Search UI: make the search bar visible
   - CTA button: invite people to sign up and explore the site
-  - Clear navigation: make the navigation visible to navigate users to visit different pages
+  - visiable navigation: make the navigation visible to users without opening the hamburger menu

 ![landingpage](https://user-images.githubusercontent.com/72688726/207073836-b3c91e87-587b-4f64-8507-38c7d0532e58.png)